artm21/Think-like-a-programmer/README.md

 ## Pure puzzle :
 ---

-Sapin : not in the book but it consists to draw fir tree.
+sapin : not in the book but it consists to draw fir tree.

-Luhn_Checksum : This program consists to verify if an integer respects the Luhn formula other or not.
+Luhn_sumcheck : This program consists to verify if an integer respects the Luhn formula other or not.

-Decode_the_message : The goal is to decipher a message according to the rules of the cipher.
+decode_the_message : The goal is to decipher a message according to the rules of the cipher.